arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-gs/content.md

 ![Double-clicking the reset button puts the board into bootloader mode.](assets/por_ard_gs_reset.png)

-If you are using an active USB hub, please make sure it is supplied.
-Passive hubs will not work.

-### Issues on Ubuntu
+## USB Hub Issues Troubleshooting
+If you would like to use a USB hub to connect other devices to the Portenta make sure it's an active USB hub that can provide power to these devices.
+Passive hubs won't work.
+If you're using an active USB hub but still don't get it to work it may be a model that is not supported.

+## Ubuntu Issues Troubleshooting
+If you're having troubles getting your Portenta to work on Ubuntu you can try the following:

-- Make sure modemmanager is not installed.
-In case remove it with `sudo apt-get remove modemmanager`
+- Make sure **modemmanager** is not installed.
+Otherwise remove it with `sudo apt-get remove modemmanager`
 - Add the following rule to you udev rules `SUBSYSTEMS=="usb", ATTR{idVendor}=="2341", MODE:="0666"`
 - Reboot your PC
+- You may use the following commands to create a new udev rule from scratch:
+`echo 'SUBSYSTEMS=="usb", ATTR{idVendor}=="2341", MODE:="0666"' > 20-portenta.rules`
+`sudo mv 20-portenta.rules /etc/udev/rules.d/`

 **Authors:** Lenard George, Sebastian Hunkeler
 **Reviewed by:** Jose Garcia [18.03.2020]
-**Last revision:** 27.3.2020
+**Last revision:** Sebastian Romero [15.09.2020]